sarahghp/data-monster/README.md

 (canvas: <width> <height> <appendToElement>)
 ```

-which takes two numbers and a string used to select the DOM element to which the SVG will be attached.
+which takes two numbers plus the string used to select the DOM element to which the SVG will be appended.

 One or many canvases will usually be wrapped in a data element: